DESIGN PAD 2000 PROFESSIONAL

 Projects containing several schemas can be grouped together using the workspace feature.
 A workspace provides easy access to the schemas in a project by displaying them in organized subfolders.
 If you’re building a project for a controller network, the network workspace view shows what schemas belong to the network and what information each device will broadcast.

 Design Pad incorporates powerful simulation features.
 You can wire in probes to view how signals respond during a simulation.
 You can view and interact with a computer-generated FAC-2000 front panel to make sure the user interface has the look-and-feel you want.
 You can graph important signals and view their response over time.
-You can even connect your control schemes to a process model and view the response before you try it in the real world — click on the picture to see a detailed view of a simulation.
+You can even connect your control schemes to a process model and view the response before you try it in the real world.

 Design Pad can also simulate an entire network of control stations.
 Design Pad simulates the behavior of each control station as well as all the network traffic between the stations.
 During a simulation, network receivers in one schema receive network broadcast signals from other schemas, behaving just as a real world distributed control system does.